fikriprayoga1/docker-go-mongo/README.md

 # Documentation
 This is repository of fikriprayoga1/go-mongo in docker hub.
-The function if this repository is create image of fikriprayoga1/go-mongo in docker hub, so you can learn how to create image and run the docker system image easily.
+The function of this repository is create image of fikriprayoga1/go-mongo in docker hub, so you can learn how to create image and run the docker system image easily.
 This repository is part of https://hub.docker.com/repository/docker/fikriprayoga1/go-mongo project

 ## Best Practice
 Use this command in your CMD(Windows) or Terminal(Mac or Linux).
 Before start the command, you must be in the directory of the folder you pulled.